8dcc/browser-homepage/README.md

 - Fixed background repeat thing.
 Now it covers all the screen.
 THE SCREENSHOTS ARE STILL WITH THE REPEATED BACKGROUND.
 - Now it won't capitalize links.
 - Now it will add `<a href="">` to the todo item if it's a link (Makes links clickable).
+- Now the size of the bookmarks changes depending on the items.
+For real now.

 ## Firefox guide
 [Click me](https://stpg.tk/guides/firefox-startpage/).